FortneyMFG/AgOpenGPS-Nexus/Nexus SourceCode/src/Aog.Core/Mesh/README.md

 compression and retry scheduling for low-bandwidth links.
 Follow-up tasks (NX-227 and beyond) will layer additional diagnostics, ACL enforcement and hardware adapters that push these publications out to radio devices.

+NX-229 introduces the `MeshRetentionStore` and `MeshRetentionWorker`.
+The worker subscribes to the in-memory mesh, records publications into a bounded retention window, and emits `MeshTelemetryEvent` instances on the shared event bus so telemetry loggers can persist mesh activity for offline analysis and sync.